Bullock & Star Hardware

 - Big Bad Wannabe: Farnum would like to consider himself a player in town, but he's too short-sighted, greedy and cowardly to get anywhere beyond being a lapdog.

-- Butt-Monkey: Farnum is a willing puppet of whoever scares him the most, alternatively being Al, Tolliver and Hearst.
-Al in particular delegates him to humiliating jobs, but Hearst reaches new levels of asshattery by commanding E.B. to stand still in one place for hours.
+- Butt-Monkey: Farnum is a willing puppet of whoever scares him the most, alternatively being Al, Tolliver and Hearst, all of whom are put-off enormously byhis ass-kissing ways.
+Al tends to delegate him to humiliating jobs like scrubbing up his murder scenes, but Hearst reaches new levels of asshattery by commanding E.B. to stand still in one place for hours.
 He spits on his face and orders him not to wipe it off.
 Basically, E.B. gets humiliated a lot.

 - The Dandy: Only after he is made mayor, and even then his new suit gets quickly overused.E.B.: Anything the mayor should know?Al: The name of another tailor.